AndreyStretentsev/attiny816_project/README.md

 ## Requirements
 - avr-gcc 12 is requiered to build project;
 - [updiprog](https://github.com/Polarisru/updiprog) utility is used to flash device via USB/UART;
-- clang-format used as static code analyzer.
+- clang-format 11.0 or newer is required to use static code analyzer.

 ## Building
 To build debug version run command: